qzhou-2020/qzhou-2020.github.io/_pages/about.md

 I am passionate about addressing operational challenges arising from the adoption of emerging technologies, with a focus on optimization, algorithm design, and empirical analysis.
 I pursue two interconnected streams.
 The first stream focuses on improving complex supply chain operations for small and medium-sized e-commerce businesses, and the second stream focuses on enhancing platform services in domains such as ride-hailing and fresh food e-commerce.

-__I'm on the 2025-2026 job market!__ I will present my job market paper, _Beyond One-Size-Fits-All: Personalized Delivery and Fulfillment Optimisation_, at
+__I'm on the 2025-2026 job market!__ I will present my job market paper at

 * Analytics for X 2025 Conference, Singapore
   * September 26-27, NUS Innovation 4.0.